rain1017/memdb/README.md

 Memorydb support two running mode: in-process and standalone.

-* In-process mode: memorydb is used as a library and started by library caller.
+* In-process mode: memdb is used as a library and started by library caller.
 Both client and server is in the same node process,which can maximize performance.
 You can use this mode as long as your client is written with node.js.
-* Standalone mode: memorydb is started as a socket server, the client should use socket to communicate with server (like other database).
+* Standalone mode: memdb is started as a socket server, the client should use socket to communicate with server (like other database).
 This mode is more flexible and support clients from other programming languages, but at a cost of performance penalty on network transfering.
 Use this mode when you need to access database from other programming languages or you need more flexibility on deployment.

 ## Sample